JHU-PL-Lab/www-fpse/lecture/specification-test.md

   - open `_coverage/index.html` in your browser to see the report
   - if this command is not working make sure you did the `opam install bisect-ppx` in the course required installs
 * See [Bisect docs](https://github.com/aantron/bisect_ppx) for more details
 * Note that if you have lines of code that you know should not be run (e.g. invariants that should not fail) you can put `[@@@coverage off]` on them.
+See [the docs](https://github.com/aantron/bisect_ppx?tab=readme-ov-file#controlling-coverage-with-coverage-off) for various forms of `coverage off` depending on how much code you want to turn off coverage for.

 We will check how well my tests of the [simple set example](../examples/set-example.zip) covered the code using Bisect.
 The only addition to code is the `(preprocess (pps bisect_ppx))` added to `src/dune` for the library.

 ## Testing executables
-* `OUnit` can be used to test executables: `OUnit2.assert_command` can run a shell command (e.g. your OCaml executable)
+* As mentioned above `OUnit` can be used to test executables: `OUnit2.assert_command` can run any shell command (in particular, your OCaml `.exe` file)
 * `dune` also contains an extension called `cram` which allows for output to be compared against expected output for a given input
-* It is very general, you just specify the shell command to run (can test non-OCaml just as easily)
+* It is very general, you just specify the shell command to run (like `assert_command` can also test non-OCaml executables)
 * We will super-briefly skim the [`cram` docs](https://dune.readthedocs.io/en/stable/tests.html#cram-tests)